pkoper/mumtris/README.md

 # Mumtris

-This is a tetris game in MUMPS, for GT.M, have fun.
+This is a tetris game in MUMPS, for GT.M and MUMPS V1, have fun.

 Resize your terminal (e.g. maximize your PuTTY window), restart GT.M so that it can report true size of your terminal, and d ^mumtris.

+For MUMPS V1 see convert-mv1.
+Use "size" environment variable to enable large terminal support.

 The default cursor positioning is ANSI escape code based, as it a little bit faster than standard GT.M USE $P:(X=x,Y=y).
 Switch back to GT.M standard by setting ansi=0 in mumtris routine if the screen gets messy.